 Insight is blessed - it delves deeper into an "astute wisdom" that's both sacred and active, opening new realms of meaning, growth, fulfillment, and joy, providing a sustainable richness that produces synergies, collaborations, innovation, and resolutions of paradoxes.

-This sacred journey is exciting by its nature of empowerment - Knowledge, when cooked in a sauce of wisdom, spiritual transcendence, human compassion, and passionate action, becomes a holistic and glorious feast. -- Robert Porter Lynch and changeth his mind;
+This sacred journey is exciting by its nature of empowerment - Knowledge, when cooked in a sauce of wisdom, spiritual transcendence, human compassion, and passionate action, becomes a holistic and glorious feast.

 True wisdom is less presuming than folly.